PimCoumans/DidUpdate/README.md

 *(basic counter sample code demonstrating updating a `ValueProxy` and `didUpdate` logic)*

 ## 📦 Installation
-To add this dependency to your Xcode project, select File -> Add Package and enter this repository's URL: `https://github.com/PimCoumans/DidUpdate`
+To add this dependency to your Xcode project, select File -> Add Package and enter this repository’s URL: `https://github.com/PimCoumans/DidUpdate`

 ## 🤷 But, why?
 SwiftUI is great, but for now I feel more comfortable using plain old UIKit for the more complex parts of my apps.
 I *do* love how SwiftUI lets you define state and have it automatically update all your views when anything changes.
 I wanted *that*, but not with the overhead of importing SwiftUI or Combine and using a bunch of publishers, or learning a whole new reactive library.